Kanna Gummies: The Manufacturing Details That Actually Make or Break Quality

 • Moisture/LOD (often overlooked, but critical for gummy consistency)

-One of the most common hidden issues is assay method mismatch.
-“Standardized” can mean different things depending on how the testing is performed.
-If the method is too broad, the headline number may stay steady while the underlying profile shifts-showing up later as stability or performance variability in the gummy matrix.
+One hidden issue that catches teams off guard: assay method mismatch.
+“Standardized” can mean different things depending on the testing performed.
+If the method is too broad, the headline number may stay steady while the underlying profile shifts—showing up later as stability or performance variability in the gummy matrix.

 The acid system: where taste and stability collide

-Gummies usually lean on acidulants like citric or malic acid to hit the right flavor.
-That same acid system also affects the manufacturing environment-especially when the formula includes standardized botanical extracts.
+Gummies typically rely on acidulants like citric or malic acid to get the flavor right.
+That same acid system also affects the manufacturing environment—especially when you're dealing with standardized botanical extracts.

-In kanna gummies, the most common process-related problems show up when acids are added inconsistently, too early, or when the batch sits hot for too long before depositing.
-The result isn’t always obvious in the first round of testing, which is why this becomes a “slow burn” quality problem during shelf-life.
+In kanna gummies, common process-related problems pop up when acids are added inconsistently, too early, or when the batch sits hot for too long before depositing.
+The result isn't always obvious in the first round of testing, so this becomes a slow-burn quality problem during shelf-life.

 Controls that help keep acid-related variability in check